Exploratory Testing: A Detailed Guide

 - Should be active at expanding test coverage.
 This means they should proactively keep testing more features with every round of testing.

-- Should be able to review and express ideas in a logical way.
+- Should be able to review and express ideas logically.
 Exploratory testing requires critical thinking and significant domain expertise.

 Best Practices for Exploratory Testing

-- Understand the customer: All software testing is about checking the quality of a product so that it provides maximum user satisfaction.
+- Understand the customer: All software testing is about checking a product’s quality to provide maximum user satisfaction.
 For effective exploratory testing, understanding the customer’s viewpoint is integral.
-In fact, exploratory testing only makes sense if done from the customer’s viewpoint.
+Exploratory testing only makes sense if done from the customer’s perspective.

 But remember, it is not one customer’s viewpoint that needs to be understood.
 It is multiple.
-End-users navigate the same software in different ways based on their age, gender, economic status, preferences, and other factors.
-Testers must be able to use approach the software from all those users’ mindsets.
+End-users navigate the same software differently based on age, gender, economic status, preferences, and other factors.
+Testers must be able to approach the software from all those users’ mindsets.

-BrowserStack provides exactly that in the form of 2000+ real browsers and devices hosted on the cloud for both manual and automated testing.
+BrowserStack provides exactly that in the form of 3000+ real browsers and devices hosted on the cloud for manual and automated testing.
 This cloud Selenium grid can be accessed from anywhere, anytime.
-Simply sign up, login and start testing for free.
+Simply sign up and start testing for free.

 Exploratory Testing is a significant part of every software testing process.
-It is best done manually since it intends to judge software in terms of the user’s outlook.
-When done correctly every step of the way, it becomes instrumental in ensuring that a website or app is at par with users’ expectations.
+It is best done manually since it intends to judge software based on the user’s outlook.
+When done correctly, every step becomes instrumental in ensuring that a website or app is at par with users’ expectations.
 Factor it into the test lifecycle, and roll out software that gives users exactly what they want.